 Philippe and Susanna eventually had at least four daughters and three sons.
 He was employed by the West India Company and served as the Court Messenger in 1638.
 In 1640, he got a patent for land in an area called Smits Valley.
 He already had a home on Beaver Street, but he sold it in 1643 so he could move to his farm in Smits Valley, near the fort (pictured) on the tip of southern Manhattan.

 Today, in Battery Park, there is a monument honoring the settlers who came on the “Nieuw Nederland”.
 Philippe Du Trieux is in many records of early Manhattan, which was governed by the Dutch.
 He died about 1652, killed by Indians.
 A more detailed biography is available here.
-The line of descent from Philippe to my grandmother is here.
 Even though Philippe did not live in Virginia, he has been verified as a Huguenot immigrant by the Huguenot Society of the Founders of Manakin of the Colony of Virginia.

 My Huguenot Ancestors, Part 2

 The progenitor of the Shumates in West Virginia was Jean de la Chaumette, born to attorney Daniel de la Chaumette and Marie Au Courturier, about 1664, in Rochechouart, Poitiers, France.
 His family was among those being watched by the government because they were Protestant.
 After the Edict of Nantes was revoked on October 20, 1684, Jean fled France with his two brothers, Josue and Antione, and Clovis Palazy, the pastor of the Reformed Church at Rochechouart.
 They found refuge in England, but no records have been located to indicate what his life was like between 1684 and 1687.
 Some speculate that he served in the English army.